TomSssM/MyCodewars/task-archieve/template/task-type-2-approach.md

     TODO: abstract explanation of the Approach if Approach is used for the first time: TODO: The Approach is that ...

-    TODO: expnanation of the logic of the solution and how the Approach is applied
+    TODO: expnanation of the logic of the solution and how the Approach is applied TODO: In order to solve this Task we ...

     TODO: optional: example of the logic of the solution